-The objective of this study is to develop the appropriate learning materials to facilitate students in learning speaking English in speaking extracurricular activity for Junior High School students.
-The study is expected to give contribution to the English teacher as one of example in developing English learning materials in order to improve the quality of teaching and learning.
+The objective of this study is to develop the appropriate learning materials to facilitate students in learning English.
+The study is expected to give contribution to the English lecturer as one of example in developing English learning materials in order to improve the quality of teaching and learning.
 For the students, it provides the learning sources in the instructional process.